dsc-courses/dsc209r-2025-fa/projects/final_project.md

 [link6]: http://worrydream.com/
 [link7]: http://worrydream.com/ExplorableExplanations/

-### What if I don't want to visualize health data?
+### What dataset can I choose ?

-To give more flexibility for final projects, in this quarter's offering of DSC 106, we will allow teams to propose projects that visualize datasets that are **not** from Project 3 (including datasets not in the health domain at all!).
+To give more flexibility for final projects, in this quarter's offering of DSC 209R, we will allow teams to propose projects that visualize datasets that are **not** from Project 3.
 Interested teams must submit their Final Project Proposal by the due date (no slip days allowed) and specify the following details in addition to the Proposal
 requirements: